SciMON: Scientific Inspiration Machines Optimized for Novelty: Experiments

-We recruit six additional NLP domain experts with graduate-level education who volunteered to rate the system output as helpful/unhelpful.
-As general framing, raters are told to envision an AI paper-writing assistant that suggests new ideas or questions to explore.
-We randomly select 50 instances (background+seed) from the sentence generation gold subset (\S\ref{sec:data}).
-Each annotator is given ten instances, each paired with five system outputs including: \texttt{GPT3.5Rnd}, \texttt{GPT3.5Retr}, \texttt{GPT3.5Rnd+CT}, \texttt{T5}, and {\texttt{T5+SN+CL}}.
-Raters are blind to the condition, and system outputs are randomly shuffled across instances.
-To examine agreement among the raters, each two raters share two instances.
-We ask the raters to rate each output as {\em helpful} or {\em unhelpful}, considering each output's relevance to the context, its novelty, and whether the idea is clearly stated and makes sense scientifically.
-To set expectations, we instruct raters not to anticipate groundbreaking novelty from the system but rather a narrower expectation of quality and utility.
-Sample human annotation results are in Table~\ref{tab:human_anno}.
-Further experiment details are in Appendix \ref{sec:he_ap}.
+We recruit six volunteer NLP experts with graduate-level education to rate the system.
+Raters are told to envision an AI assistant that suggests new paper ideas.
+We randomly select 50 instances (background+seed) from the gold subset.
+Each annotator receives ten instances, each paired with system outputs from different model variants (Table \ref{tab:human_evaluation}).
+We ask raters to assess idea quality by considering each output's relevance to the context, novelty, clarity, and whether the idea is reasonable (positive ratings are dubbed “helpful” as shorthand, indicating they pass the multiple considerations).
+We observe moderately high rater agreement.\footnote{The agreement scores are in Table \ref{tab:alpha} Appendix \ref{app:he_ap}.} Raters are blind to the condition, and system outputs are randomly shuffled across instances.

+We instruct annotators to only provide positive ratings to ideas sufficiently different from the input context.
+In Study I, we ask raters not to anticipate groundbreaking novelty from the system but rather a narrower expectation of quality and utility; in Study II below, we enrich the analysis to examine \emph{ranking} between top models and also ``raise the bar'' and compare to actual ideas from papers.\footnote{Full evaluator guidelines are in Appendix \ref{app:he_ap}.
+The sample annotations are in Table~\ref{tab:human_anno}.}

+In a preliminary experiment, we also collected human ratings for \texttt{GPT4-ZS} (zero-shot) vs. \texttt{GPT4-FS} (few-shot) using the same criteria, finding \texttt{GPT4-FS} ranked higher in 65\% of cases, with the rest mostly tied; thus, zero-shot GPT-4 was left out of the remainder of study I and subsequent studies to reduce annotation effort and cost.

-Table~\ref{tab:human_evaluation} and \ref{tab:alpha} show the human evaluation results.
-The results generally match findings in Table \ref{tab:sp_ncs}. {\texttt{T5+SN+CL}} performs best compared to other baselines, given its stronger prior knowledge on useful background citations.
-In general, GPT3.5 models perform worse than fine-tuned T5 and its variants, which echoes results in other work in the scientific NLP domain \cite{jimenez-gutierrez-etal-2022-thinking}.
+\paragraph{Results} Overall, \texttt{GPT4FS} and \texttt{GPT4FS+KG} outperform other models by a wide margin (Table~\ref{tab:human_evaluation}).
+Apart from GPT4, \texttt{T5+SN+CL} performs best compared to other baselines, given its stronger prior knowledge of useful similar background hypotheses.
+In general, GPT3.5 models performed worse than fine-tuned T5 and its variants, which echoes results in other work in the scientific NLP domain \cite{jimenez-gutierrez-etal-2022-thinking}.
+GPT4 outputs tended to be longer, which may partially explain higher human preference.